NCAR/HPC-Docs/docs/pbs/job-scripts/index.md

 ### Listing of common `#PBS` directives
 <!-- FIXME -->

+!!! info "`qsub` arguments take precedence over `#PBS` directives"
+    Best practice is to fully specify your PBS queue, job name, and resources in your job script as shown above.
+This allows for better debugging and facilitates reproducing runs in the future.
+When a job's PBS attributes are fully specified, you can usually submit the script with no additional arguments, for example
+    ```bash
+    qsub script.pbs
+    ```
+    (See [Running Jobs](../index.md) for more details on interacting with the scheduler.)

+    ---

+    On occasion users may want to change some of the PBS parameters without modifying the job script.
+A common example may be the account code, the job name (`-N`) or even the `walltime`.

+    Any `#PBS` directives specified in the job script can be overridden at submission time by equivalent arguments to `qsub`.
+    For example,
+    ```bash
+     qsub -A <OTHER_ACCOUNT> -N testing script.pbs
+    ```
+    will run `script.pbs` under the specified `<OTHER_ACCOUNT>` and with the job name `testing`, regardless of what other values may be specified in `script.pbs`

 ## Execution environment variables
 Within the **script contents** of the job script, it is common for the specifics of the job to depend slightly on the PBS and specific